jwest00724/mtg-engine/README.md

 ### I found a bug! ###
 At this stage, that is to be expected.
 If you're able to repair it, please do and submit the fix back.
 If not, simply open a report here!

+### I want to contribute to the code ###
+Awesome!
+Simply fork my repo, make your changes/additions, and submit a merge request!

+### I want to contribute to your coffee stocks ###
+Everyone knows developers need coffee - you can make sure I've got some by clicking [here](http://paypal.me/Magictallguy)! ;)

 ### Who do I talk to? ###